North Carolina's 26th Senate district

 North Carolina's 26th Senate district is one of 50 districts in the North Carolina Senate.
 It has been represented by Republican Phil Berger since 2023.
+In the 2026 Republican primary for the seat, Berger currently trails his opponent, Sam Page, by a margin of 2 votes.

 Geography

 Since 2023, the district has included all of Rockingham County, as well as part of Guilford County.
 The district overlaps with the 57th, 59th, 62nd, and 65th state house districts.